Jessica Au '11

 2) How do issues of ethics and values enter into your professional role?

 In the medical field, when dealing with human life, there are many ethics and values issues that are constantly entering my professional role as a nurse.
 In nursing, some of the professional core values addressed include altruism, autonomy, human dignity, integrity, and social justice.
 These are the values I must uphold and as a nurse; I am obligated to be patient’s advocate.
 Thus, when I am in conflict with these values, they create ethical issues.
 Given the diversity of patients a nurse will encounter, some of the ethical conflicts are most often related to differences in cultural values, belief systems, and view on end of life.
+There are various encounters with ethical dilemmas, specifically surrounding end of life care, the health care reform, and patient rights.
+The solution to these dilemmas often involve different disciplines and requires organized communication to ensure the safety and rights of one.

 3) What societal ethics issues are most important for us to address and why?